denizzzka/Quadratic_Bezier_curves_math/README.md

 * Find the length of the curve
 * The division of the curve at the predetermined point into two curves
 * Find intersections of two parabolas

+The code is not a library, and is not intended for direct use - it's just a piece of my old project.